-A surface warfare officer, he most recently commanded Carrier Strike Group Seven, USS Ronald Reagan Strike Group and Carrier Strike Group 11, USS Nimitz Strike Group.
-In Ronald Reagan Strike Group he conducted a combat deployment in support of Operations Enduring Freedom and New Dawn, and provided disaster response for Japan during Operation Tomodachi.
-Prior to these tours, he served as vice commander, Naval Mine and Anti-Submarine Warfare Command, with operational commander duties in the 2nd, 3rd, 5th, and 7th Fleets.
+A surface warfare officer, he most recently served as deputy commander and chief of staff, U.S. Pacific Fleet and Director for Operations (J3) and U.S. Pacific Command prior to that.
+At sea, he commanded Carrier Strike Group (CSG) 7, USS Ronald Reagan Strike Group and CSG-11, USS Nimitz Strike Group.
+In Ronald Reagan Strike Group he conducted a combat deployment in support of Operations Enduring Freedom and New Dawn and provided disaster response for Japan during Operation Tomodachi.
+Prior to these tours he served as vice commander, Naval Mine and Anti-Submarine Warfare Command, with operational commander duties in 2nd, 3rd, 5th and 7th Fleets.

-In additional sea tours, Girrier commanded Destroyer Squadron 15, forward deployed in Yokosuka, Japan, where the squadron developed tactics, techniques and procedures for anti-submarine warfare and maritime ballistic missile defense while exercising extensively with navies throughout the 7th fleet.
+Additionally, Girrier commanded Destroyer Squadron (DESRON) 15, forward deployed in Yokosuka, Japan, where the squadron developed tactics, techniques and procedures for anti-submarine warfare and maritime ballistic missile defense while exercising extensively with navies throughout the 7th Fleet area.
 He commanded USS Roosevelt (DDG 80) deploying in support of Operation Enduring Freedom in the Mediterranean theater, serving as air defense commander for the 6th Fleet.
-Additionally, Girrier commanded USS Guardian (MCM 5) – a forward deployed Avenger-class mine countermeasure ship operating from Sasebo, Japan, in support of 7th Fleet operations.
+Additionally, Girrier commanded USS Guardian (MCM 5), a forward deployed Avenger-class mine countermeasure ship operating from Sasebo, Japan, in support of 7th Fleet operations.

-Ashore, Girrier has served as an instructor at the Surface Warfare Officer's school in Newport, R.I.
-In Washington D.C., he has served as a policy planner and representative to NATO bodies on counter proliferation for the Joint Staff (J-5); as the administrative aide to the Secretary of the Navy; the executive assistant to the deputy chief of Naval Operations for Plans, Policy and Operations; and as the deputy director of the Navy Staff.
-Overseas he served as the executive assistant to commander, U.S. Naval Forces Europe and commander, Allied Joint Force Command Naples.
+Ashore, Girrier served as an instructor at the Surface Warfare Officer's school in Newport, Rhode Island.
+In Washington D.C., as a policy planner and representative to NATO bodies on counter proliferation for the Joint Staff (J-5); as the administrative aide to the secretary of the Navy; the executive assistant to the deputy chief of Naval Operations for Plans, Policy and Operations; as the deputy director of the Navy Staff and as the deputy commander and chief of staff, U.S. Pacific Fleet.
+Overseas he served as the executive assistant to Commander, U.S. Naval Forces Europe and Commander, Allied Joint Force Command Naples.